Velar ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

-It is recommended not to open suspicious and/or irrelevant emails, especially ones received from unknown/suspect senders.
-Any attachments or links present in this mail - must never be opened, as doing so can result in a high-risk infection.
-Only official and verified download channels should be used.
-Additionally, all products should always be activated and updated with tools/functions, provided by legitimate developers.
-It is ill-advised to use illegal activation tools ("cracks") and third party updaters, since they are often used to proliferate malware.
-To ensure device and user safety, it is paramount to have a dependable anti-virus/anti-spyware installed and kept up-to-date.
-Furthermore, this software is to be used to perform regular system scans and to remove detected/potential threats.
-If your computer is already infected with Velar, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+You are advised against opening suspicious or irrelevant emails, especially those received from unknown/suspect senders.
+Any attachments or links present in this mail must never be opened, as doing so can result in high-risk infection.
+Use only official and verified download channels.
+All products should be activated and updated with tools/functions provided by legitimate developers.
+Do not use illegal activation tools ("cracks") or third party updaters, since they are often used to proliferate malware.
+To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed and kept up to date.
+Use this software to perform regular system scans and for the removal of detected/potential threats.
+If your computer is already infected with Velar, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Velar ransomware's text file ("readme.txt"):
+Text presented in Velar ransomware text file ("readme.txt"):

 Unfortunately a malware has infected your computer and a large number of your files has been encrypted using a hybrid encryption scheme!